Graviton-Code-Editor/Graviton-App/PLUGINS.md

 | Linux 		| /home/username/.config/.graviton |
 | MacOS     | /users/username/library/applications support/.graviton |

-And there we have to copy the Plugin's folder.
+And there we have to copy the Plugin's folder(you can also run a "git clone").